Nuclear Radiology/Nuclear Medicine Fellowship

-The Nuclear Radiology/Nuclear Medicine Fellowship at NewYork-Presbyterian Hospital/Columbia University Medical Center provides comprehensive training in diagnostic nuclear imaging, PET/CT, and radiopharmaceutical therapies.
+The Nuclear Radiology/Nuclear Medicine Fellowship at NewYork-Presbyterian Hospital/Columbia University Irving Medical Center provides comprehensive training in diagnostic nuclear imaging, PET/CT, and radiopharmaceutical therapies.
 The fellowship is composed of rotations primarily on nuclear medicine and PET/CT, with blocks allocated to electives, research, and nuclear cardiology.
-Click here for more information about the Nuclear Medicine division at Columbia University Medical Center.

-The Nuclear Medicine department performs a wide variety of pediatric and adult nuclear medicine examinations.
+The Division of Nuclear Medicine performs a wide variety of pediatric and adult nuclear medicine examinations.
 Fellows will be exposed to a diverse, interesting, and complex array of pathology, as well as to the most up-to-date nuclear medicine imaging techniques and instrumentation, including SPECT and SPECT/CT.

 The Kreitchman PET Center and Gardner PET Imaging Research Center at Columbia University Medical Center serves our patients and referring clinicians and scientists through clinical exams and research endeavors.
 Our clinical PET service offers FDG PET/CT for both oncological and neurological indications, NaF PET/CT for prostate cancer, and Amyvid for Alzheimer’s disease.
 Fellows will obtain experience and mastery of PET/CT interpretation, imaging protocols and acquisition, and processing.
 Working collaboratively with physicians at the Irving Cancer Center, fellows are exposed to the diagnosis, staging, treatment response, and management of a broad range of cancers, from common cancers such as lung and breast to uncommon cancers such as mesothelioma, GIST, and sarcomas.